What do we do?

 Scope of Action

-In general terms, and always within the field of independent clinical research, SCReN focuses its activities on conducting multicenter projects with high impact on the National Health System:
+In general terms, and always within the field of independent clinical research, SCReN focuses its activities on conducting multicentre projects with high impact on the National Health System:

-• Clinical trials with drugs or medical devices (phases I–IV)
+• Clinical trials involving drugs or medical devices (phases I–IV)

-• Studies with drugs or medical devices using designs other than clinical trials
+• Studies involving drugs or devices using non-trial designs

-• Clinical trials with interventions other than drugs (e.g., surgical interventions)
+• Clinical trials with non-pharmacological interventions (e.g., surgical procedures)

 Reach